 Even so, hurricanes can impact your cruise.
 They may mean adjustments to the itinerary as storms hit near ports or delay ship arrivals.
 That can cause headaches.

 In past experience, however, it seems fruitless to worry about storms if sailing during hurricane season.
 Their formations are simply unpredictable more than a week in advance.
-Outside of avoiding sailing between July-September (the peak of the season), there simply isn’t much you can do.
+Outside of avoiding sailing between July-September (the peak of the storm season), there simply isn’t much you can do.
 (See our article: Is It Crazy to Book a Cruise During Hurricane Season?)

 What About Waiting For Sales to Book/Sail?